 What should you do if you find a tick on your dog?
 Ticks are not just disgusting; they pose a health risk to your dog.
 It's important to remove ticks and prevent more from affecting your dog.

 Ticks are parasitic arthropods that feed on the blood of their hosts.
-They can carry a variety of diseases that can affect dogs and humans alike.
-The best way to keep you and your dog safe is to prevent ticks from attaching to your dog in the first place.
+They can carry a variety of diseases that can affect dogs as well as humans.
+The best way to keep yourself and your dog safe is to prevent ticks from attaching to your dog in the first place.
 It is also important to look for ticks on your dog and safely remove them.
 This is essential if you live in a region known for ticks.
 Wooded areas are favorite spots for ticks, but they can live anywhere.